tamada/rrh/README.md

 Usage: rrh [--version] [--help] <command> [<args>]

 Available commands are:
-    add          add repositories on the local path to RRH clone        run "git clone" and register it to a group config       set/unset and list configuration of RRH. export       export RRH database to stdout.
+    add          add repositories on the local path to RRH. clone        run "git clone" and register it to a group. config       set/unset and list configuration of RRH. export       export RRH database to stdout.
-    fetch        run "git fetch" on the repositories of the given groups fetch-all    run "git fetch" in the all repositories group        add/list/update/remove groups.
+    fetch        run "git fetch" on the repositories of the given groups. fetch-all    run "git fetch" in the all repositories. group        add/list/update/remove groups.
-    list         print managed repositories and their groups. prune        prune unnecessary repositories and groups.
+    list         print managed repositories and their groups. mv           move the repositories from groups to another group. prune        prune unnecessary repositories and groups.
     rm           remove given repository from database.
     status       show git status of repositories.